 In the Summer term of Year 1, the pupils will individually take part in a national phonics screening check.
-This will involve them reading a series of 'nonsense' sounding words based on the Letters and Sounds via Little Wandle programmes delivered from Nursery up until this point in the year.
+This will involve them reading a series of 'nonsense' sounding words based on the Letters and Sounds programme delivered up until this point in the year.
 The children will be awarded a 'pass' if they meet the agreed threshold and results will be shared with parents and carers alongside the child's written school report in the Summer term.